There are many aspects of running a small business that may require you to hire a lawyer to obtain legal advice including:

 - charges fees that are reasonable and acceptable to you.

-Pro bono (free) or low cost legal support may be available for eligible businesses.
+Pro bono (free) or low cost legal support may be available for businesses that meet strict eligibility criteria and are unable to afford full cost legal advice.
 The John Curtin Law Clinic, part of Curtin University’s Law School, provides free legal advice and assistance.
 It is prepared by final-year law students and reviewed by qualified and experienced legal practitioners.
 Details of other free and low cost service providers are available from the Law Society of WA.

 Your time with a free or low cost legal service will be limited.
 We suggest you contact us first, so we can help you to prepare for your appointment and gain the most benefit.